NateHartley/MockshotRoulette/README.md

 # BuckshotRouletteClone
-Clone of the game Buckshot Roulette.
+Recreation of the game Buckshot Roulette.

+# How to run
+python .\main.py